amqp-node/amqplib/channel_api.md

 socket options is useful for supplying certificates and so on for an SSL connection; see the [SSL guide][ssl-doc].

-The socket options may also include the key `noDelay`, with a boolean value.
-If the value is `true`, this sets [`TCP_NODELAY`][wikipedia-nagling] on the underlying socket.
+The socket options may also include the keys `timeout` and `noDelay`.
+`timeout` specifies the socket timeout in milliseconds while establishing the connection and `noDelay` is a boolean value that when `true` sets
+[`TCP_NODELAY`][wikipedia-nagling] on the underlying socket.

 ###### Client properties